Outset

 The range also carries a quieter Alpine cultural thread, one rooted in movement, huts, passes, and adaptation to what the day and the weather are doing rather than what the map seems to promise.

-That is why the Julian Alps deserve to be read as their own thing, not as a lesser version of bigger mountain destinations.
+That is why the Julian Alps deserve to be felt as their own thing, not as a lesser version of bigger mountain destinations.

 What this place asks of people

-- - Honest reading of smaller scale versus real seriousness
+• - Humility around smaller scale and real seriousness